Published by Jeremy. Last Updated on December 12, 2023.

 Yes, they're that good, and you'll want to plan on multiple visits to try them all.

-Edgar's taco truck is the kind of place you see along the side of the road and immediately slam on your blanks to pull a U-turn.
+Edgar's Tacos was a former taco cart turned brick and mortar shop (now at the Pennsylvania Market in the Strip District) and is the kind of place we'd make a special trip for just to enjoy.
 The reason for this is that their tacos are about as authentic as they come.

-Double shell, fresh ingredients piled generously on top, with a cart side toppings bar are all we need to say.
+Double shell, fresh ingredients piled generously on top, and an array of toppings make for a wonderful order all around.
 The price point doesn't hurt either, and anyone can expect to get a massive plate of tacos for about $10.

-Just be sure to try the beef tongue!
+Just be sure to try the beef tongue if they have it!

-The Mexican grocery store Las Palmas also makes our list of excellent tacos for very similar reasons as Edgar's tacos.
+The Mexican grocery stores, Las Palmas, makes our list of excellent tacos for very similar reasons as Edgar's tacos.
 But while Edgar's is a mobile truck, Las Palmas is simply a grill and toppings cart located right outside of each grocery store.

 Although Las Palmas has four locations around the city, we frequent the Beechview location and often load up a plate of four tacos for $10 and top it ourselves with the numerous toppings at the available bar (which have no shortage of heat for those who like it hot).